theolivenbaum/resin/README.md

 the Resin web GUI, its read/write `JSON HTTP API`, or programmatically.

-Resin comes with two built-in models, one bag-of-words `IModel<string>` implementation for text and a IModel<IImage> implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
+Resin comes with two built-in models, one bag-of-words `IModel<string>` implementation for text as well as a IModel<IImage> implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
 You may provide your own models.
 You do so by implementing IModel<T>, whose principal function is to provide Resin with a way of converting `T` into `IVector`.

 To summarize, you can populate Resin with your data, query it and in other ways interact with it by using